 MA, DPhil (Oxon)

 Martin Wilkinson has undergraduate and doctoral degrees from Oxford University.
 He worked in the Department of Political Studies from 1993-2002 and returned in 2009 after several years working in the medical school.
 In recent years he has worked on ethics in organ transplantation and public health ethics.
 His book Ethics and the Acquisiiton of Organs (Oxford University Press, 2011: pbk 2015) has been described in reviews as `slim, rigorous and entertaining' (Journal of Applied Philosophy) and `a first-rate work of philosophy, independent of sub-field' Res Publica.
-He is Deputy Chair of the National Ethics Advisory Committee and was Chair of the Bioethics Council.
+He was Chair of the Bioethics Council and Deputy Chair of the National Ethics Advsory Committee .

 Research | Current